oubiwann/maintaining-state-in-clojure/README.rst

 instead of extracting info from nested closures, simple operate on the provided data structure.

+Here is a link to the `state-via-data-structures example code`_.

 .. code:: clojure

     user=> (ns data (:require [state-examples.data :refer :all]))